 Students in EiT are divided into villages of up to 30 students, and each village is divided into interdisciplinary teams of five to six students.
-The Whether the student teams meet in person or virtually, a significant language of instruction is either English or Norwegian.
-Each village is part of their cooperation must take place synchronously, which is a headed by a lecturer, called the village supervisor.
-In addition, each prerequisite for developing teamwork skills.
-For this reason, there is village normally has two learning assistants who facilitate the student compulsory attendance at the villages during the specified village hours (normally 08:00-16:00). teams.
+The language of instruction is either English or Norwegian.
+Each village is headed by a lecturer, called the village supervisor.
+In addition, each village normally has two learning assistants who facilitate the student teams.

 Each village has a broadly defined overall theme related to societal issues or working life.
-This theme forms the basis for the student Teaching consists of both teacher- and student-directed activities.
-At team's project work.
-The village may have external partners who may the beginning, activities are arranged to introduce the students to serve as advisers and recipients of the students' work. each other.
-The village theme is presented to the students, who draw
+This theme forms the basis for the student team's project work.
+The village may have external partners who may serve as advisers and recipients of the students' work.

-The extent of online cooperation varies between the villages, from "virtual villages", where all the village days take place online, to "oncampus villages", where all the village days take place in person.
+The extent of online cooperation varies between the villages, from "virtual villages", where all the village days take place online, to "on-campus villages", where all the village days take place in person.
 If the students have chosen a village that involves online participation, it is a prerequisite that they take part using both a camera and microphone.
 The village themes are presented on the EiT website, and the desired combination of subjects in the villages is specified as a guide to help students choose a village.
 The website also provides information about the village language, the type of village (intensive or semesterbased), the extent of online teamwork and other relevant information about each village.